Pitching Outside Off LBW Rule Explained: When Is It Out or Not Out?

 pitching outside off lbw rule

 The LBW rules were first drafted in 1774 to counter the batter’s ability to deliberately drag their feet in the way to block the cricket ball.
 Over several generations, the LBW law underwent a series of refinements to clearly define under what circumstances a batter may be deemed out LBW.
-In the formative years, the ball needed to be pitched exactly in line with the stumps for an LBW appeal to fall in the bowler’s favor.
-But at the turn of the 20th century, the clause was amended slightly to incorporate the pitching outside off LBW rule, wherein a batter could risk being out under the LBW rule even if the ball pitched outside off-stump.
+In the formative years, the cricket ball needed to be pitched exactly in line with the stumps for an LBW appeal to fall in the bowler’s favor.
+But at the turn of the 20th century, the LBW rules were amended slightly to incorporate the pitching outside off LBW rule, wherein a batter could risk being out under the LBW rule even if the ball was pitched outside off-stump.

-At last, the luxury of intentionally padding the cricket ball away (a.k.a pad-play) was snatched from the batters once and for all.
-The batters now needed to either genuinely offer a shot or make a reasonable attempt to play, at any delivery that is pitching outside off.
-Under the current LBW law, a batter can be dismissed if the cricket ball pitches outside the off stump.
-Clause 36.1.4 of Law 36 of the Marylebone Cricket Club (MCC) specifies that, for an LBW appeal to be valid, the ball must either pitch in line with the stumps or outside the off stump.
-Additionally, the location of impact is disregarded if the batter is not attempting a shot.
+As a result, the luxury of intentionally padding the cricket ball away (a.k.a pad-play) was snatched from the batters once and for all.
+The batters now needed to either genuinely offer a shot or make a reasonable attempt to play, at any delivery pitching outside off.
+Under the current LBW out rule, a batter can be dismissed if the cricket ball pitches outside the off stump.
+Clause 36.1.2 of Law 36 of the Marylebone Cricket Club (MCC) specifies that, for an LBW appeal to be valid, the cricket ball must either pitch in line with the stumps or outside the off stump.
+Additionally, the point of impact is disregarded if the batter is not attempting a shot.
+(Refer Clause 36.1.4)

 Official LBW Law Snapshot From MCC Website